102

 Later, there was a tasting at Château La Garde of 2007 red (18 wines) and 2008 white (15 wines), both Péssac-Léognan appellation.

-Among AOC red wines, I was impressed by Couhins, La Garde Lafargue, Larrivet Haut Brion and Le Sartre, who all managed to produce charming and seductive wines with mature fruit, nicely balanced and with a smooth finish.
-Ferran and Domaine de La Solitude were more straightforward and lighter wines but quite enjoyable.
+Among AOC red wines, I was impressed by Couhins, La Garde Lafargue, Larrivet Haut Brion, and Le Sartre, who all managed to produce charming and seductive wines with mature fruit, nicely balanced and with a smooth finish.
+Ferran and Domaine de La Solitude were more straightforward, lighter, and enjoyable wines.

-Among Cru Classes, Domaine de Chevalier showed excellent aromas of ripe fruit, length, depth and persistent finish.
-Pape Clement was at the same level concerning the quality as D.d.Chevalier, but the style here was modern (extracted flavours).
-De Fieuzal, Latour Martillac and Malartic La Graviere showed a considerable concentration of ripe fruit, silky tannin and delicate balance.
+Among Cru Classes, Domaine de Chevalier showed excellent aromas of ripe fruit, length, depth, and persistent finish.
+Pape Clement was at the same level concerning the quality as D.d.Chevalier, but the style here was modern (extracted flavors).
+De Fieuzal, Latour Martillac, and Malartic La Graviere showed a considerable concentration of ripe fruit, silky tannin, and delicate balance.

-Among Cru Classes, Domaine de Chevalier showed great subtlety, sophisticated touch, great structure and finish.
-Pape Clement was as excellent as D.d.Chevalier, while Couhins and Latour Martillac impressed by extensive aromas and fine acidity.
+Among Cru Classes, Domaine de Chevalier showed great subtlety, sophisticated touch, structure, and finish.
+Pape Clement was as excellent as D.d.Chevalier, while Couhins and Latour Martillac were impressed by extensive aromas and fine acidity.
 De Fieuzal and Malartic Lagraviere did almost as well as Couhins and Latour Martillac, with less intensity and a shorter finish.

 Ferran